Kaioh17/task-manager-fastapi/README.md

 # task-manager-fastapi

-A simple task management API built with FastAPI, SQLAlchemy, and PostgreSQL.
-This project allows organizations to manage users and tasks efficiently.
+A robust task management API built with FastAPI, SQLAlchemy, and PostgreSQL.
+This project enables organizations to efficiently manage users, tasks, and assignments with modern best practices.

 ## Features

 - Organization management (create, list, retrieve)
 - User management (create, list, retrieve, filter by organization)
 - Task management (CRUD for tasks, assign to users/organizations)
+- Task assignment and completion tracking (with file uploads as proof)
 - Password hashing for user security
 - Modular code structure with routers and models
+- Rate limiting and security best practices
+- Celery integration for background task processing (e.g., archiving, deletion)

 ## Project Structure